SteveJustSteve/Dell3737HACKINTOSH/README.md

 # Dell3737HACKINTOSH
 Clover config.plist for Dell Inspiron 3737

-# This is a config.plist for the Dell Inspiron 3737.
+# config.plist for the Dell Inspiron 3737.
 Please note that serial relevant data has to be added for better functionality.

 Thanks to